mikaeilorfanian/django_DRF_redis_tokens/README.md

 # How to Install
 First, download the package and install it using pip.
-Obviously, you'll need Django and Redis.
+Obviously, you'll need Django, Django REST Framework, and Redis.
 Also, your Django app needs to be able to use Redis, so you'll need a library like `django-redis` or `django-redis-cache`.
 Follow the instructions here(http://django-redis-cache.readthedocs.io/en/latest/intro_quick_start.html) to setup Django with Redis.
 # How to Use It
 ## Create a Redis DB For Tokens